San Francisco Fifty Years Ago

 Some Traffic Suggestions

-A Great Actor’s Workshop Production
+A Great Actors Workshop Production

-The Actor’s Workshop production of Saul Bellow’s The Last Analysis is a perfect demonstration of what a good director and a good bunch of actors can do regardless.
-It is an evening of excellent entertainment with several deeply moving moments.
+perfect demonstration of what a good director and a good bunch of actors can do

 Watching Abe Vigoda work in the lead role is a joy.
-There’s been nobody like it since Groucho Marx, comic acting in the Great Tradition everybody wonders what happened to.
+Theres been nobody like it since Groucho Marx, comic acting in the Great Tradition everybody wonders what happened to.
 Vigoda certainly sets a high standard for the rest of the cast, but by and large they live up to it.

 They say Bonnie Beecher really is a Bunny retired to the highbrow theater, but she certainly projects a perfect image of a Bunny retired to highbrowry, and she works at it every minute.
-Richard Bright as the Ratcatcher acts like something that fell off of Ken Kesey’s truck, and with extraordinary skill — what he does seems easy to do, pretty standard ham comic, until you try to imitate it.
+Richard Bright as the Ratcatcher acts like something that fell off of Ken Keseys truck, and with extraordinary skill what he does seems easy to do, pretty standard ham comic, until you try to imitate it.

-So it goes — everybody’s at top form.
-Winifred Mann has a somewhat more relaxed role than she’s been getting; poor Nancy Bond has to run around nekkid again — but she does it very well.
+So it goes everybodys at top form.
+Winifred Mann has a somewhat more relaxed role than shes been getting; poor Nancy Bond has to run around nekkid again but she does it very well.
 The scene where she does the bumps and grinds while Fanny Lubritsky imitates, instrument by instrument, the pit band, is funnier than almost anything ever at the Kearney Burlesque of happy memory.

 A good time was had by all.
-Which just goes to show — because the play is strictly nowhere.
+Which just goes to show because the play is strictly nowhere.
 The script is by a semi-retired Partisan Review intellectual who is trying to make it on Broadway with a boost from the Ford Foundation.
 If you listen carefully, you realize the speech is not speech, Saul Bellow has a tinnier ear than Dos Passos or Farrell.
-People just don’t talk that way.
+People just dont talk that way.

-But the point is, unless you’re a critic and prejudiced against Saul Bellow to begin with, as I am, you don’t notice.
-You don’t notice any of the faults of the play, and it’s faulty throughout.
-The company sees to it that you don’t notice.
-Hancock’s direction and Vigoda’s furious comic pace and the enthusiastic cooperation of everybody on the stage — it all hits you at once and keeps hitting and you are quite carried away.
+But the point is, unless youre a critic and prejudiced against Saul Bellow to begin with, as I am, you dont notice.
+You dont notice any of the faults of the play, and its faulty throughout.
+The company sees to it that you dont notice.
+Hancocks direction and Vigodas furious comic pace and the enthusiastic cooperation of everybody on the stage it all hits you at once and keeps hitting and you are quite carried away.

-I don’t know why John picked dogs like Milk Train and Analysis for his first season, unless to show what a great director he is — OK, John, I believe you.
+I dont know why John picked dogs like Milk Train and Analysis for his first season, unless to show what a great director he is OK, John, I believe you.

-Be sure to go and see the show, you’ll be thoroughly entertained, just don’t pay too close attention to the script.
-Pretend it’s Harold Lloyd.
+Be sure to go and see the show, youll be thoroughly entertained, just dont pay too close attention to the script.
+Pretend its Harold Lloyd.

 When is this crazy town going to get off the dime, or dimes?
-This new Actor’s Workshop is far better than the old one.
+This new Actors Workshop is far better than the old one.
 Vis-à-vis New York, we got the best of the bargain.
 It has turned out two excellent productions and one superlative one.
 It is much better subscribed than it used to be, the audiences are happy and the company morale is high.
 Yet they are in another of those financial crises.
 There are at least 100 people in this town who could, any one of them, write one little check for 100 grand and solve all problems.
 And there is a mass affluent society of arrived upwardly mobile technicians and intelligentsia who could, amongst them, pony up the dough within the week.
-What’s wrong?
+Whats wrong?
 What do the San Francisco upper classes think money is for?

-The San Francisco Museum has just convulsed itself with the greatest fund drive in its history — and raised the price of maybe eight first-class pictures.
+The San Francisco Museum has just convulsed itself with the greatest fund drive in its history and raised the price of maybe eight first-class pictures.

 The International Repertory Theater is broke and unless rescued will have to abandon one of the best little theater plants in the world.

 The Interplayers, the Cathedral, the Playhouse, get by from week to week.
-All the people connected with these companies work for nothing or for a tiny fraction of what they could get at any other job — much less in Hollywood, on Broadway or television.
+All the people connected with these companies work for nothing or for a tiny fraction of what they could get at any other job much less in Hollywood, on Broadway or television.

-San Francisco’s leading artist was up for sherry the other afternoon.
-He doesn’t have a dealer in the Bay Area — it isn’t worth the trouble.
-Another painter, quite his equal, I didn’t even know lived here.
-All I know about his doings is the invitations I get to vernissages in Paris, and articles in L’Express.
+San Franciscos leading artist was up for sherry the other afternoon.
+He doesnt have a dealer in the Bay Area it isnt worth the trouble.
+Another painter, quite his equal, I didnt even know lived here.
+All I know about his doings is the invitations I get to vernissages in Paris, and articles in LExpress.

 This man was to have a comprehensive show here, shared with Minneapolis and southern California.
-At the last minute San Francisco backed out — the cost of the catalog was beyond our budget.
+At the last minute San Francisco backed out the cost of the catalog was beyond our budget.
 This is one of the most successful modern artists.

 [December 5, 1965]